Looking for a way to add Google Analytics to WordPress without a plugin?

 After you’ve added Google Analytics, MonsterInsights will bring all your important data inside your WordPress admin area.
 You can then use its dashboard reports to see how your site performs and uncover insights about your visitors.

-Now, if you’d rather set up Google Analytics without a plugin, follow the step-step guide below.
+Now, if you’d rather set up Google Analytics without a plugin, follow the step-by-step guide below.

-Add Google Analytics to WordPress Without a Plugin
+Add Google Analytics to WordPress Without a Plugin: Tutorial

-Before we get started, make sure to backup your WordPress theme, so in case something goes wrong, you can easily revert it.
+Before we get started, make sure to back up your WordPress theme, so that in case something goes wrong, you can easily revert it.

 You’ll be directly editing the code that outputs your site, so a mistake as small as a misplaced comma could bring down your whole site.
 Be sure to make a backup just in case.